sillsdev/web-languageforge/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have added tests that prove my fix is effective or that my feature works

+## How to test

+Please describe how to test and/or verify your changes.
+Provide instructions so we can reproduce.
+Please also provide relevant test data as necessary.
+These instructions will be used for QA testing below.

+- [ ] Test A
+- [ ] Test B

 ## qa.languageforge.org testing

-Reviewers: add/replace your name below and check the box to sign-off/attest the feature works as expected on qa.languageforge.org
+Testers: Check the box and put in a date/time to sign-off/attest the feature works as expected on qa.languageforge.org

-- [ ] Reviewer1 (YYYY-MM-DD HH:MM)
+- [ ] Tester1 (YYYY-MM-DD HH:MM)
-- [ ] Reviewer2 (YYYY-MM-DD HH:MM)
+- [ ] Tester2 (YYYY-MM-DD HH:MM)